dburian/transformer_document_embedding/notes/paragraph_vector.md

 Each of the two models creates a dense vector representation of an arbitrarly long piece of text.
 The two representations are usually concatenated, and thus form a one single model.
-This model is often regarded as doc2vec or simply paragraph vector (as suggested by the authors).
+This model is often regarded as doc2vec or simply Paragraph vector (as suggested by the authors).

 ## Distributed Memory model of Paragraph Vectors: PV-DM